teaching-data-science/intro2ml/chapters/chapter01-03-basics-tasksanddata.md

 ---
 title: 'Chapter 1.3: Tasks and Data'
 description:
-  ' Supervised learning comes in two flavors: regression and classification.
-After studying this chapter, you should be able to differentiate between regression and classification tasks.
-We explain to you what the data generating process is, and you can create tasks in mlr3.'
+    ' The tasks of supervised learning can roughly be divided in two categories: regression (for continuous outcome) and classification (for categorical outcome).
+You will see some examples and get to know the notation used in this course.'
 prev: /chapter01-02-basics-supervisedlearning
 next: /chapter01-04-basics-modelsandlearners
 type: subchapter